Head of Department: Professor Rigoberto Lopez

 Natural resource use and environmental quality analysis using economic theory.
 Reviews of empirical research and relevant policy issues.

-Provides students with a meaningful experience in a formalized agribusiness or natural resources program under supervised conditions.
+Provides students with a meaningful experience in a formalized applied resource economics program under supervised conditions.
 Each student taking this course must submit a formal written report for evaluation and meet all other course requirements as specified by the instructor.

 (Formerly offered as ARE 4093.)
 Variable credits (1-15).
 Hours by arrangement.
 Prerequisite: Consent of Department Head required, normally to be granted prior to the student’s departure.
 May count toward the major with consent of the advisor and Department Head.
 May be repeated for credit.